Maikel Garcia Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.2 K/9, the fifth-worst in MLB.
+- The Tigers pitching staff is 25th in MLB with a collective 8.3 strikeouts per nine innings.

-- The Tigers have the 23rd-ranked team ERA among all MLB pitching staffs (4.53).
+- The Tigers have a 4.51 team ERA that ranks 22nd across all MLB pitching staffs.

-- The Tigers rank 19th in baseball in home runs allowed (85 total, 1.2 per game).
+- Tigers pitchers combine to rank 20th in baseball in home runs given up (87 total, 1.2 per game).

-- Olson (0-2) pitches for the Tigers to make his third start this season.
+- Lorenzen makes the start for the Tigers, his 12th of the season.
+He is 2-4 with a 4.23 ERA and 47 strikeouts through 66 2/3 innings pitched.

-- In his last appearance on Wednesday, the righty tossed 3 1/3 innings against the Atlanta Braves, allowing six earned runs while surrendering five hits.
+- His last time out came on Wednesday against the Atlanta Braves, when the right-hander threw six innings, surrendering six earned runs while allowing nine hits.

+- The 31-year-old has put up an ERA of 4.23, with 6.4 strikeouts per nine innings, in 11 games this season.
+Opponents have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.